 - School-affiliated orchestras, bands, choirs, drama groups, yearbooks, class parties, or class/ team projects or travel.

 - Personal appeals for funding of individual medical care, insurance coverage for individuals, scholarships, tuition, educational expenses, conference registration, etc.

 - Membership fees or dues.

 - Organizations that do not comply with Overlake Medical Center’s anti-discriminatory policy.

 Application Process & Timing

-Overlake's fiscal year is July through June, and we plan our community investment 12 months in advance.
-New entries for fiscal year 2023 (beginning July 1, 2022) sponsorships are open until March 1, 2023.
+Overlake's fiscal year is July through June, and we plan our community investment up to 12 months in advance.
+New entries for fiscal year 2024 (beginning July 1, 2023) sponsorships are open until March 1, 2024.